-In this recent study by the ICMH – SG (Stupar et al., 2021), it was assessed the types of traumatic events experienced and the presence and predictors of PTSD symptoms in adolescents from ten low- and middle-income countries (LMICs) exposed to traumatic events in the preceding year.
+This recent study by the ICMH – SG (Stupar et al., 2021) assessed the types of traumatic events experienced and the presence and predictors of PTSD symptoms in adolescents from ten low- and middle-income countries (LMICs) exposed to traumatic events in the preceding year.
 Adolescents (12-18 yrs old) were recruited in Brazil, Bulgaria, Croatia, Indonesia, Montenegro, Nigeria, the Palestinian Territories, the Philippines, Portugal, Romania, and Serbia.
-A sample (n = 3370) with history of traumatic events is assessed for PTSD symptoms using the UCLA PTSD Reaction Index for DSM-5 (PTSD – RI – 5) modified to ensure cultural acceptance.
-We showed that nearly every third adolescent living in LMICs might have some PTSD symptoms after experiencing a traumatic event, while nearly one in ten might have sufficient symptoms for full DSM-5 PTSD diagnosis.
+A sample (n = 3370) with a history of traumatic events is assessed for PTSD symptoms using the UCLA PTSD Reaction Index for DSM-5 (PTSD – RI – 5) modified to ensure cultural acceptance.
+We showed that nearly every third adolescent living in LMICs might have some PTSD symptoms after experiencing a traumatic event.
+In contrast, almost one in ten might have sufficient symptoms for a complete DSM-5 PTSD diagnosis.
 We also found that younger adolescents and those with a history of exposure to war or having been forced to have sex or with more severe PTSD symptoms (especially avoidance) were at a greater risk of having PTSD.
-There is a need for collaboration between health and social care services sector to devise joint policies and care pathways and suggest a stepped care approach to reduce strain on the limited health care services available in LMICs.
+Thus, there is a need for collaboration between the health and social care services sectors to devise joint policies and care pathways and suggest a stepped care approach to reduce strain on the limited health care services available in LMICs.

 The present study evaluated the psychometric properties of a self-report scale for assessing Internet gaming disorder (IGD) symptoms according to the DSM-5 and ICD-11 among 3270 college/university students (2095 [64.1%] females; age mean 21.6 [3.1] years) from different countries worldwide.
 It was tested the Croatian, English, Polish, Portuguese, Serbian, Turkish, and Vietnamese version of the scale.
 The study confirmed that the symptoms of IGD could be measured as a single underlying factor among college/university students.
-A nine item-symptom scale following DSM-5, and a short four-item scale representing the main ICD-11 symptoms, had sound internal consistency and discriminant validity.
-Three symptom-items were found non-invariant across the language samples (i.e., preoccupation with on-line gaming, loss of interests in previous hobbies and entertainment, and the use of gaming to relieve negative moods).
-This study provides initial evidence for assessing IGD symptoms among college/university students and foster further research into gaming addiction in this population worldwide especially with the consideration of language/cultural differences.
+A nine-item-symptom scale following DSM-5, and a short four-item scale representing the main ICD-11 symptoms, had good internal consistency and discriminant validity.
+In addition, three symptom-items were found non-invariant across the language samples (i.e., preoccupation with online gaming, loss of interest in previous hobbies and entertainment, and the use of gaming to relieve negative moods).
+This study provides initial evidence for assessing IGD symptoms among college/university students.
+It fosters further research into gaming addiction in this population worldwide, especially considering language/cultural differences.

-A current research trend is the identification of psychosocial variables that moderate and/or mediate the association between stressors and psychopathological symptoms.
-Research has shown Locus of Control (LoC) is a key cognitive component of this psychological process in adolescents from individualist cultures.
-It is unclear whether this finding can be generalized to collectivist adolescents given that LoC is argued to be a culturally relative construct.
-The study examined the moderating and mediating effects of LoC on the relationship between negative events and psychopathological symptoms (anxiety and depressive symptoms) in adolescents from collectivist countries (n = 2800).
+Paulo led a study showing that external LoC is linked to more psychological symptoms.
+The study examined the moderating and mediating effects of LoC on the relationship between adverse events and psychopathological symptoms (anxiety and depressive symptoms) in adolescents from collectivist countries (n = 2800).
 Consistent with prior research, negative life events and external LoC were associated with more psychopathological symptoms.
-Unlike past studies with samples from individualist countries, the study did not produce clear evidence that LoC moderated or mediated this relationship.
+However, unlike past studies with samples from individualist countries, the study did not produce clear evidence that LoC moderated or mediated this relationship.
 Results are discussed in terms of cultural differences in the (un)desirability of external control.

 Background: Children and adolescents are often exposed to traumatic events, which may lead to the development of posttraumatic stress disorder (PTSD).
 It is therefore important for clinicians to screen for potential symptoms that can be signs of PTSD onset.
 PTSD in youth is a worldwide problem, thus congruent screening tools in various languages are needed.
 Objective: The aim of this study was to test the general psychometric properties of the Traumatic Stress Disorder Reaction Index for children and adolescents (UCLA PTSD) Reaction Index for DSM-5 (PTSD-RI-5) in adolescents, a self-report instrument intended to screen for trauma exposure and assess PTSD symptoms.
 Method: Data was collected from 4201 adolescents in communities within eleven countries worldwide (i.e. Brazil, Bulgaria, Croatia, Indonesia, Montenegro, Nigeria, Palestine-Gaza, Philippines, Portugal, Romania, and Serbia).
 Internal consistency, discriminant validity, and a confirmatory factor analysis of a four-factor model representing the main DSM-5 symptoms of the PTSD-RI-5 were evaluated.
 Results: The PTSD-RI-5 total score for the entire sample shows very good reliability (α = .92) as well as across all countries included (α ranged from .90 to .94).
 The correlations between anxiety/depressive symptoms and the PTSD-RI-5 scores were below .70 indicating on good discriminant validity.
 The four-factor structure of the scale was confirmed for the total sample and data from six countries.
 The standardized regression weights for all items varied markedly across the countries.
 The lack of a common acceptable model across all countries prevented us from direct testing of cross-cultural measurement invariance.
 Conclusions: The four-factor structure of the PTSD-RI-5 likely represents the core PTSD symptoms as proposed by the DSM-5 criteria, but there could be items interpreted in a conceptually different manner by adolescents from different cultural/regional backgrounds and future cross-cultural evaluations need to consider this finding.